carlacz/MBRT/OpenSesame-online/README.md

 ---------------------------------------
 ## GENERAL INSTRUCTIONS

 This experiment is built using [OpenSesame]( https://osdoc.cogsci.nl/) 4.1.6.
 To run this experiment online, it utilizes the [OSWeb](https://osdoc.cogsci.nl/4.1/manual/osweb/osweb/) backend.
-Please check the version you are using, as older OpenSesame versions will likely crash.
+Please check the version you are using, as older OpenSesame versions might crash.
 If you are unfamiliar with OpenSesame, please refer to the [documentation](osdoc.cogsci.nl) on their website.
 This README specifically details the structure and customization of this MBRT implementation.

 ---------------------------------------
 ## SETUP INSTRUCTIONS

-To edit or run this this task locally, you need to have **OpenSesame** installed.
+To edit or run this task, you need to have **OpenSesame** installed.
 To run the task online, you will likely need a [JATOS server](https://www.jatos.org/).
 At the time of writing, [MindProbe](https://mindprobe.eu/) serves as a JATOS server free of charge.
 A script for data preparation in [R](https://www.r-project.org/) (4.5.2) is provided.